Andy-Big/MKS-DLP-alter/README.md

 + All settings can be loaded from the configuration file via the file browser and they are applied immediately.
 No printer reboot required.
 + File browser with two preview modes - icons with a preview of the model or a list with the date and time of file modification.
 + Work of the file browser with directories.
-+ Work of the file browser with Cyrillic names of files and directories.
++ Work of the file browser with cyrillic names of files and directories.
 + In the preview of the file before printing, detailed information about the printing modes is displayed.
 + Good accuracy in determining the print time of the model.
-+ Counter of hours of operation of the display, illumination, fan and the printer as a whole.
++ Runtime counters of the display, illumination, fan and the printer as a whole.
 + Through the interface in the settings screen, you can configure:
 	1. Height of rise to pause printing.
 	1. Enable / disable buzzer.